SF-WDI-LABS/express-microblog-add-auth/README.md

 ## Initial Setup

 1. Fork this repo, and clone it into your `develop` folder on your local machine.
-2. Next, run `npm install` to download the dependencies listed in `package.json`
+2. Next, run `npm install` to download the dependencies listed in `package.json`.
-3. You are encouraged to use Postman to test and debug your API routes.
-Make sure you are always `console.log`-ing data that comes back from your API when you make an AJAX call before you write any other code.

 ## Micro-blog Tutorial: Setting Up Users & Auth